 Like all medicines, this medicine can cause side effects, although not everybody gets them.
+The following side effects may occur:

 Look out for the following severe reactions.
 They have occurred in a small number of people, but their exact frequency is unknown.